 MISSION STATEMENT: To assist students and families who are experiencing emotional, psychological, social and developmental difficulties, which may affect their academic performance.

-Ms. Rivera’s counseling services are designed to be developmental and foster optimal learning conditions for each child.
-Ms. Rivera works closely with students, parents, faculty, and administration to provide academic guidance, social/emotional and family guidance, as well as academic and career planning for all students at Temple Hill Academy.
-Ms. Rivera’s supports include: classroom guidance lessons, peer mediation, conflict resolution, individual and group counseling, college and career readiness workshops, high school orientation/mentoring program, schedule parent teacher conferences, attendance team, building leadership team, scholarship committee chair, liaison for the Marist College Upward Bound program, and Liaison for the STEP-Science Technology and Entry Program.
+Temple Hill’s counseling services are designed to be developmental and foster optimal learning conditions for each child.
+Our counselors work closely with students, parents, faculty, and administration to provide academic guidance, social/emotional and family guidance, as well as academic and career planning for all students.
+Ms. Petruolo’s and Mrs. Torres-Pagan’s supports include: classroom guidance lessons, peer mediation, conflict resolution, individual and group counseling, college and career readiness workshops, and transition to middle/high school.
+They also coordinate parent/teacher conferences and are members of the attendance team.
+At the secondary level, Ms. Petruolo acts as the THA scholarship committee chair, and is the liaison for the Marist College Upward Bound program.

 Mrs. Carrie Frost - School Social Worker - (845) 568-6476